Navigation receiver with Wi-Fi®

 - Audio Only Playback: If you only want to playback audio from your iPod or iPhone, you can simply connect it to the DNN770HD's USB port using either the USB/iPod dock cable that came with your iPod/iPhone or Kenwood's iPod Direct Connect Cable (113KCIP102, sold separately).
 This 1-wire USB connection bypasses the iPod/iPhone's DAC and sound quality is maximized through the head unit's 24-bit D/A converter, allowing for a Signal-to-Noise ratio up to 98dB.
 The unit's rear-panel AV input must be set to "AV-IN2" in order to use the 1-wire USB connection.
 You will not be able to play Digital-Rights-Protected files.

-Note: If you have an iPod nano (7th gen), iPod touch (5th gen), or iPhone 5/5C/5S; use the Lighting-to-USB cable that came with your Apple device to connect to the head unit.
+Note: If you have a newer iPhone with a Lightning-connector, use the Lighting-to-USB cable that came with your Apple device to connect to the head unit.
 These Apple devices only support audio playback (no video output).

 iPod Control: You can choose to control your connected iPod/iPhone from the head unit, from the iPod/iPhone's clickwheel or touchscreen, or from select apps streamed to your iPhone.